 Wrong File Extension

 In some cases, you may have the name of the file correctly spelled, but the file extension may be incorrect.
 If your image is a .jpg file, but your HTML is looking for a .png, there will be a problem.
-Make sure you are using the correct file type for each image and then be sure you have called for that same extension in your website’s code.
+Make sure you are using the correct file type for each image, and then be sure you have called for that same extension in your website’s code.
 Apart from JPG, even if you have WebP file, you can convert it into PNG regular image format by fetching online converter from theonlineconverter.com that is 100% free.

 Also, look for case sensitivity.
-If your file ends with.JPG, with the letters all in caps, but your code references .jpg, all lowercase, there are certain web servers who will see those two are different, even though they are the same sets of letters.
+If your file ends with.JPG, with the letters all in caps, but your code references .jpg, all lowercase, there are specific web servers who will see those two are different, even though they are the same sets of letters.
 Case sensitivity counts!
-This is why we always save our files with all lowercase letters.
-Doing so allows us to always use lowercase in our code.
+This is why we permanently save our files with all lowercase letters.
+Doing so allows us always to use lowercase in our code.
 Eliminating one possible problem we could have with our image files.

 Files Are Missing: Why Images Not Loading